Suicidal ideation: Risk factors

 The risk factors for suicidal ideation can be divided into three categories: psychiatric disorders, life events, and family history.

-Psychiatric disorders
+Mental disorders

-Suicidal ideation is a symptom for many mental disorders and can occur in response to adverse life events without the presence of a mental disorder.
+Suicidal ideation is a symptom of many mental disorders but can also occur in response to adverse life events without the presence of a mental disorder.

 There are several psychiatric disorders that appear to be comorbid with suicidal ideation or considerably increase the risk of suicidal ideation.
 For example, many individuals with borderline personality disorder exhibit recurrent suicidal behavior and suicidal thoughts.
 One study found that 73% of patients with borderline personality disorder have attempted suicide, with the average patient having 3.4 attempts.
 The following list includes the disorders that have been shown to be the strongest predictors of suicidal ideation.
-These are not the only disorders that can increase risk of suicidal ideation.
-The disorders in which risk is increased the greatest include:
+These are not the only disorders that can increase the risk of suicidal ideation.
+The disorders where the risk is increased the greatest, in arbitrary order, include: